Home > Neighborhood Tree Program

 Where do we plant street trees?

 To avoid future problems (disease, space conflicts) we strive to plant the right tree in the right place.
-In addition to planting trees in the City right-of-way (usually 10 feet from street for residences), NTP now offers residents free trees for planting within 15 feet of the curb.
+In addition to planting trees in the City right-of-way (usually 10 feet from street for residences), NTP offers residents free trees for planting within 15 feet of the curb.
 By giving residents trees, planted by volunteers, on their private property NTP is planting trees where they have more space to thrive beyond the confines of the sometimes too narrow City right-of-way.
-This means that our community enjoys healthier, longer lived trees that can withstand harsh weather.
+This means that our community enjoys healthier, more resilient trees that can withstand harsh weather.

 Photo by Gary Mester